About Piping Plovers

 In 2016, a pair of Piping Plovers arrived at Good Harbor Beach, quite possibly, the first nesting pair in nearly a century.
 A loosely formed bunch of volunteers began watching over the Plovers and subsequently formed the Piping Plover Ambassador group.
 We provide full coverage at Good Harbor Beach, monitoring the Plovers and sharing information with beachgoers about our most vulnerable summer beach residents.

-Piping Plover chicks are considered fully fledged at about 5 weeks, or 35-36 days.
-The fledglings will continue to forage and sleep at Cape Ann beaches for approximately one to two weeks more, building their fat reserves for the southward migration.
-It is thought that Cape Ann Piping Plovers first travel to the barrier beaches of the North Carolina coastline before then heading to barrier beaches of Caribbean islands.
+Piping Plover chicks are considered fully fledged at about 5 to 6 weeks, or 35-42 days.
+The fledglings typically continue to forage and rest at the beach of their hatching for approximately one to two weeks more, building their fat reserves for the southward migration.
+Plovers spend the winter months at beaches along the Gulf Coast, Southern Atlantic Coast, and Caribbean Islands.

 You, too, can be excellent Piping Plover stewards.
-If you see Piping Plovers on the beach, please give them lots and lots of space.
-They wander far outside of denoted restricted areas, from the dunes to the shoreline.
+Please respect the restricted areas set aside by conservationists for the birds.
+If you see Piping Plovers on the beach, give them lots and lots of space; they wander far outside of denoted nesting areas, from the dunes to the shoreline.
 When Plovers are at the shoreline and in the tide pools, they are usually foraging.
 Undisturbed feeding allows the birds to grow strong and to migrate successfully.
 Please do not follow the birds while they are feeding in hopes to get a close up with your camera.

-Thank you for helping to protect Cape Ann’s Piping Plovers!
+Thank you for helping to protect Piping Plovers!